OpenEvalProject/evals/manuscripts/elife-42535/v4/manuscript.md

 ## Abstract

-10.7554/eLife.42535.001 The Alphaproteobacteria is an extraordinarily diverse and ancient group of bacteria.
+The Alphaproteobacteria is an extraordinarily diverse and ancient group of bacteria.
 Previous attempts to infer its deep phylogeny have been plagued with methodological artefacts.
 To overcome this, we analyzed a dataset of 200 single-copy and conserved genes and employed diverse strategies to reduce compositional artefacts.
 Such strategies include using novel dataset-specific profile mixture models and recoding schemes, and removing sites, genes and taxa that are compositionally biased.
-We show that the Rickettsiales and Holosporales (both groups of intracellular parasites of eukaryotes) are not sisters to each other, but instead, the Holosporales has a derived position within the Rhodospirillales .
-A synthesis of our results also leads to an updated proposal for the higher-level taxonomy of the Alphaproteobacteria .
-Our robust consensus phylogeny will serve as a framework for future studies that aim to place mitochondria, and novel environmental diversity, within the Alphaproteobacteria .
+We show that the Rickettsiales and Holosporales (both groups of intracellular parasites of eukaryotes) are not sisters to each other, but instead, the Holosporales has a derived position within the Rhodospirillales.
+A synthesis of our results also leads to an updated proposal for the higher-level taxonomy of the Alphaproteobacteria.
+Our robust consensus phylogeny will serve as a framework for future studies that aim to place mitochondria, and novel environmental diversity, within the Alphaproteobacteria.

 ## Introduction